 - Let's Get Dangerous!: After 2 seasons of disappointing results from older racers, nobody was expecting much from Teri & Ian, and for the earlier legs, they lived down to those expectations, always finishing at or near the bottom of each leg.
 It was in the 5th and 6th legs, coincidentally both involving them with 3 other pairs of racers, that would hint at the formidable racers they became.

 - On the 5th leg, they became one of 4 pairs who made the same mistake of filling up their diesel cars with unleaded, but unlike the other 3 pairs, they fixed the problem themselves and were among the first of the 4 pairs to get back on the road.

 - On the 6th leg, they were one of 4 pairs to go after the Fast Forward.
 They found it ahead of the others and were able to finish the leg in first place for the first (but not the last) time.

 - Loners Are Freaks: They were very noticeably separate from the alliances forming around them, neither with the "Twin Hunt" or the Brothers Alliance, nor were they wanted by either alliance.
 In fact, they were mostly disliked by the other teams, nor were they very popular with the fans, but it didn't stop them from making All-Stars.

-- Obfuscating Stupidity: By the end of the season, Zach & Flo had become fairly certain that this was part of Ian's strategy.
+- Obfuscating Stupidity: By the end of the season, Zach & Flo had become fairly certain that pretending to be a silly old man was part of Ian's strategy.

 - Shipper on Deck: During the train ride in leg 8, Ian at least tried to steer Flo towards Zach, though Ken & Gerard thought it more fun to play Devil's Advocate.

-- Weak, but Skilled: They weren't in exceptionally good shape and weer 50 years old, but they used their life experience to become huge threats.
+- Weak, but Skilled: They weren't in exceptionally good shape and were 50 years old, but they used their life experience to become huge threats.